You at 4 weeks pregnant

 The outside of the blastocyst divides into two parts:

 - The outside part sends out little tentacles – called chorionic villi – which bury into your endometrium.
 The chorionic villi develop into the placenta.

 - The inside part becomes the amniotic sac.

 Identical, or monozygotic, twins are conceived when a single sperm fertilises an egg.
 At a very early stage in the cell division process, the fertilised egg divides into 2 and starts forming 2 babies.
-Identical twins have the same genes, so they’re the same gender.
+Identical twins have the same genes, so they’re the same sex.